perfumerlabs/docs/framework/database.md

 1. Generate models with command `php cli/dev framework propel/model/build`.
 1. If you need rollback migration run `php cli/dev framework propel/migration/down`.

+### Migration files

+Keep in mind, ALWAYS review your migration files to check if generated SQL corresponds to XML schemas changes.
+Remove any changes that does not reflect to changes.
+Known issues with migrations:

+- if a column has "sqlType=jsonb", then every `propel/diff` generates a query like `ALTER TABLE "my_table" ALTER COLUMN "my_column" TYPE jsonb USING NULL;`
+- if a column has "sqlType=cidr", then every `propel/diff` generates a query like `ALTER TABLE "my_table" ALTER COLUMN "my_column" TYPE cidr USING NULL;`
+- Propel does not deal well with different `type` and `sqlType` for now

 ### Querying, behaviours, etc

 Any documentation regarding usage of ORM you can find at official [Propel ORM site](http://propelorm.org/).